danderson00/webpack-worker/README.md

 Once the promise returned from the worker process resolves, the worker will terminate.

+`webpack-worker` handles the marshalling of `ArrayBuf` and other [transferrable objects](https://developer.mozilla.org/en-US/docs/Web/API/Transferable).
+This is particularly useful for passing the results of [FileReader](https://developer.mozilla.org/en-US/docs/Web/API/FileReader) operations.

 ### API

 API workers, on the other hand, are intended to be a persistent process that